leontoeides/google_maps/README.md

 This client currently implements the Directions API, Distance Matrix API, Elevation API, Geocoding API, and Time Zone API.

+# Welcome

+This crate is expected to work well and have the more important Google Maps features implemented.
+It should work well because Reqwest and Serde do most of the heavy lifting!
+While it's an early release, this crate should work fine as is for most people.

+I created this library because I needed several Google Maps Platform features for a project that I'm working on.
+So, I've decided to spin my library off into a public crate.
+This is a very small token of gratitude and an attempt to give back to the Rust community.
+I hope it saves someone out there some work.

 # Changelog

 * 0.4.0: ⚠ **Breaking change**.
 API keys are no longer passed directly to Google